mattermost/docs/source/overview/architecture.rst

 There are two versions of each diagram.
 One is generalized while the other focuses on AWS.

 Each generalized diagram represents a full high availability deployment across all critical components.
 The proxy, database, file storage and Elasticsearch layers can be replaced by cloud services.
-Push proxy can be replaced by the Mattermost [HPNS](https://docs.mattermost.com/mobile/mobile-hpns.html).
+Push proxy can be replaced by the Mattermost `HPNS <https://docs.mattermost.com/mobile/mobile-hpns.html>`__.

 Each AWS diagram represents a full high availability deployment on Amazon Web Services making full use of the available services.
 Push proxy can optionally be deployed manually in place of HPNS.